-Kean University offers the New Media Learning online training program for all employees.
-The New Media Learning program provides training on preventing sexual harassment and employment discrimination to all new employees within a reasonable period of time after the date of hire.
+Kean University offers an on- line training program for all employees on preventing sexual harassment and employment discrimination to all new employees within a reasonable period of time after the date of hire.
 Refresher policy training is provided to all employees, including supervisors and managers, within a reasonable period of time.